2013 to 2016 fellows collecting certificates of completion from NICE Chair David Haslam.

 Joanna has a special interest in ensuring that people and communities are in control of services and that they hold the power to control their own lives.
 Joanna hopes to use her time as a NICE Fellow to practically support the availability of high quality and safe health and social care in the community.
 She also hopes to use her extensive experience in operational and strategic social care to strengthen NICE’s voice and promote its role in ensuring choice of high quality social care provision that the people who rely on it deserve.

-Naomi will use her time as a fellow to promote the range and relevance of NICE’s work to AHPs and services across the North West and nationally.
-She aims to increase awareness of the NICE guideline development process, and how AHPs and other healthcare professionals can get involved and use the breath of NICE’s work to help them improve and transform health and care services.
+Naomi will use her time as a NICE fellow to promote the range and relevance of NICE’s work to AHPs.
+She aims to increase awareness of the NICE guideline development process.
+She also hopes to broaden understanding of how AHPs and other healthcare professionals can get involved, as well as the role and breadth of NICE’s work.
+This is with the aim of helping them to improve and transform health and care services.

 She now works for the Care Quality Commission as a head of hospital inspection for mental health, learning disability and substance misuse for the South East of England.
 Natasha is passionate about the place of social care in health settings and the importance of providing integrated services.
 She is driven by the desire for social justice and putting people who use services and frontline staff in control.